Alfred Chopin

 In February 1869, Alfred Chopin received a free pardon, having been falsely accused.
 He then obtained a confectioner's licence and opened a small shop in Perth.
 When his brother obtained his ticket of leave, Alfred employed William in his shop for a short time.
 In March 1872, Alfred Chopin married Ellen Mary McNamara; they would have eight children.

 In 1872, Chopin started a business as a photographer.
-"As a token of official remorse" (Erickson 1983) for his wrongful conviction and imprisonment, the governor commissioned him to take some photographs, and thereafter he advertised himself as "by appointment to His Excellency".
-Because of the historical significance of some of the officials that Chopin was commissioned to photograph, a number of his portraits have been preserved, including portraits of Sir Frederick Barlee, Sir Malcolm Fraser and Sir Luke Leake.
+The governor commissioned him to take some photographs "as a token of official remorse" for his wrongful conviction and imprisonment, and thereafter Chopin advertised himself as "by appointment to His Excellency".
+Because of the historical significance of some of the officials that Chopin was commissioned to photograph, a number of his portraits have been preserved, including portraits of Frederick Barlee, Malcolm Fraser and Luke Leake.
 During the 1870s the photography market became very competitive, and Chopin began to tour country districts in search of custom.
 His business declined nonetheless, and in June 1877 he was declared bankrupt.
-According to Erickson (1983), "many an old colonial family album of photographs is the richer for his work".
+According to Erickson, "many an old colonial family album of photographs is the richer for his work".

 In his later years, Chopin lived at Guildford, and worked as a mechanic.
 He died at his home in October 1902.